abderrahmen-hadjadj-aoul/word_counter/README.md

 # Word Counter

 The given program counts unique words from an English text file, treating hyphen and apostrophe as part of the word.
-Your program must output the ten most frequent words and mention the number of occurrences.
+The program output the ten most frequent words and mention the number of occurrences.

+# Dependencies

+The program needs:

+- python
+- pytest

 # Usage